 The high earning potential for cyber security professionals is representative of an understaffed industry.
 Australian cyber security professionals earn an average of $116,347 per year or $59.67 per hour, while even entry-level positions offer salaries starting at $98,002.
 Ultimately, there’s serious money to be made from keeping the web’s baddest at bay, while there are also plenty of opportunities to do so, with the Cybersecurity Workforce Study 2021 recording over 134,000 active roles nationally, reflecting an increase of over 26,000 jobs in just a year.

-What can be read into these stat’s is that industry demand for skilled cyber security professionals has never been higher, and it’s set only to climb, strapped to a wider demand for digital products, services and lifestyles that’s nowhere near peaked.
+What can be read into these stat’s is that industry demand and high salary for skilled cyber security professionals has never been higher, and it’s set only to climb, strapped to a wider demand for digital products, services and lifestyles that’s nowhere near peaked.

 If you find the prospect of working in cyber security promising, you’re probably wondering how to masterplan your career transition and break into the profession.
 At this stage, it’s empowering to know that not everyone who works in cyber security is an experienced coder, with a range of non-coding roles available in the cyber security employment market.